Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Simplified analytical treatment of dynamics

-\begin{itemize} \item[(c)] The spin angular momentum of the moon can be neglected. \end{itemize} As demonstrated in Appendix \ref{A1}, Charon's spin brings to dynamical equations an input of order $10^{-3}$ for eccentricities up to $0.85$, after Charon's synchronisation.
+As demonstrated in Appendix \ref{A1}, Charon's spin brings to dynamical equations an input of order $10^{-3}$ for eccentricities up to $0.85$, after Charon's synchronisation.
 The input from a nonsynchronous Charon is, of course, larger.
 So this simplification is good after Charon is slowed down, but is less precise at the start, when Charon is swiftly rotating.